uc-cdis/.github/profile/README.md

 # Gen3

 The University of Chicago, Center for Translational Data Science is the maintainer organization for the open-source Gen3 Data Platform.
-Some useful references are included below to help you learn more about Gen3.
+Learn how to set up and use Gen3 from our [docs](https://docs.gen3.org/).
+Additional useful references are included below to help you learn more about Gen3.

 ## Gen3 Community